 Poncho Pattern for a Soft, Stripe Knit

 A poncho is my winter favourite, and this one is very soft to wear and knit and the stripe yarn combination gives it interest and texture.
-I have a couple in my cupboard from when we first started out and used to hand knit them for sale, but it’s much more fun to pick your own colour combination and knit it yourself, and it’s a quick and easy knit.
+I have a couple in my cupboard from when we first started out and used to hand-knit them for sale, but it’s much more fun to pick your own colour combination and knit it yourself, and it’s a quick and easy poncho pattern to knit.

-The poncho is a loose and easy fit for an average adult.
+This poncho pattern is a loose and easy fit for an average adult.

 Front length: ~80cm

 To make it wider over the shoulders cast on more stitches, or fewer to make it smaller.
 Or you can knit the piece longer which will have a similar effect.

 10x10cm ~ 11 stitches and 16 rows